SiddheshShinde-tech/FollowMe/README.md

 # Baby_monitoring
-FollowMe is a tracking app which provides real time location of the baby with the help of GPS
+FollowMe is a tracking app which provides real time location of the baby with the help of GPS.
+This app is built on Dart programming laguage, firebse and google cloud for real time monitoring.

 ## Features
 o Seperate Parent and Child App <br>